nikukatansa/crossroad-live/site/content/_index.md

   - video: MERQ0P6O0CE
     title: Jesus be the centre
 sermon:
-  video: Kbqs_kjknyY
+  video: rZ-wclQUIrM
   islive: true
   pinned: true
-  title: Sunday Stream - 21st March 2021
+  title: Sunday Stream - 28th March 2021
-  intro: Our Sunday service is led by Jon Sibley and we'll be livestreaming it at
+  intro: Our Sunday service is led by Jon Sibley, with a message from Louise
-    10.30am.
+    Sibley, and we'll be livestreaming it at 10.30am.
   showsection: true
 ---